POONAM2015/IEEE2022VODSubmission/README.md

 ### Validation data
 - [Vehicle Orientation Dataset](https://github.com/sekilab/VehicleOrientationDataset) has been used for validation.
+- Modify the labels of this dataset to suit as per Synthetic orientation dataset.
+You may use [validation_annotation.py](https://github.com/POONAM2015/IEEE2022-VOD-Submission/blob/main/main_test/validation_annoation.py)
 - Copy validation images and their yolo labels to `main_test/images` and `main_test/labels` respectively.

 ### Test data